komezino2021/Enterprise-Security-Health-Check/README.md

 This is a collection of powershell scripts that can be used to quickly assess the security posture of an Enterprise AD/AzureAD environment.
 I'll be updating this over time as more checks and reports are added.

+I recommend reading through the scripts to ensure you understand what they're doing before you run them - they're self documenting and generally easy to follow.
+While they're all read-only and won't break anything, I always recommend caution when running code from the internet, especially powershell or bash scripts.

 ## How to use

 Clone the git repository to your device then run each of the modules individually as described.